b3n0y/ResolveDevDoc/docs/source/UI_elements_attrb.rst

 **Type:** string

 ..  topic:: Description

-	This label attribute is used to
+	This attribute is used to set the font family.

-..  note:: Not yet tested

-    ui.Font({ 'Family': "" })
+	Combine with an element using text.

+	* Times New Roman
+	* Arial
+	* Most font family available with CSS

+..  code-block:: python

+    ui.Label({'Text': "My Label", "Font": ui.Font({ 'Family': "Times New Roman" }),

+..  image:: images/UI_font_family.png
+	:width: 400px
+	:align: center

 StyleName